 Passing by an old miners cabin on the right.

 After what seems like forever, you’ll be back at the campground.
-Make your way through it back to your car.
+Turn left at the stop sign.